Merge customers

 Choose whether to:

-• Merge All – combine the subgroup records into the main profile
+• Merge All – combine the selected records into the main profile

-• Delete All – remove invalid duplicate entries
+• Delete All – remove invalid duplicate records

-• Accept All – acknowledge the duplicates without merging
+• Accept All – mark duplicates as handled without merging

 When merging: